 Contadora is the most developed island here and it houses the marvelous beach of Playa Larga that can whisk you off your feet with its looks and its picturesque shipwrecked ferry boat resting on the sand.
 While whale watching is an ideal thing to do here, many people also come for fishing and take home delicious varieties of mahi mahi, sailfish, and marlin.

-Another one among the most picture-perfect Panama islands, San Blas lies east of the Panama Canal and north of the Isthmus of Panama.
-Only 50 of the 300 archipelagos of this island are inhabited, which makes it a quite secluded and mysterious part of the whole Panama islands map.
+Another one among the most picture-perfect and the best islands in Panama, San Blas lies east of the Panama Canal and north of the Isthmus of Panama.
+Only 50 of the 300 archipelagos of this island are inhabited, which makes it a quite secluded and mysterious part of the whole panama islands vacation islands map.
 While on a San Blas islands tour you can meet the primary residents of this group of islands, the warm and welcoming Kuna People who speak Tulekaya and self-govern the entire archipelago.
 This is what makes the San Blas archipelago completely different from other islands of Panama, and a must visit for all kinds of travelers.